Information about Fludrocortisone

 Fludrocortisone belongs to a class of drugs called corticosteroids.
 It replaces the deficient natural hormone and relieves the signs and symptoms of Addison’s disease.
 It relieves the signs and symptoms of the adrenogenital syndrome by binding to aldosterone receptors in the body.
 This binding, in turn, causes retention of salt and water in the body, raises blood pressure and lowers potassium levels.
 Fludrocortisone reduces inflammation by switching off multiple inflammatory genes (encoding cytokines, chemokines, adhesion molecules, inflammatory enzymes, receptors and proteins) that have been activated during the chronic inflammatory process.

 Common side effects of fludrocortisone

-Electrolyte imbalance, Redistribution/accumulation of body fat, Bone degradation, Increased risk of infection, Muscle disorders, Edema, Salt retention, Water retention, Increased blood pressure, Altered bone growth, Skin scar, Behavioural changes, Increased glucose level in blood, Cataract
+Electrolyte imbalance, Redistribution/accumulation of body fat, Bone degradation, Increased risk of infection, Muscle disorders, Edema (swelling), Salt retention, Water retention, Increased blood pressure, Altered bone growth, Skin scar, Behavioural changes, Increased glucose level in blood, Cataract

 - ₹138Samarth Life Sciences Pvt Ltd1 variant(s)